-Locations of ACM materials and Quantities in each unit are located in Tables 3 and 4.
+Locations of ACM materials and quantities in each unit are located in Tables 3 and 4.

-5.0 CONCLUSIONS AND RECOMMENDATIONS
+5.0 CONCLUSION

-All ACM that will be impacted by the renovation should be removed prior to work by a State of Michigan licensed Asbestos Abatement Contractor.
+All ACM that will be impacted by any future renovations should be removed prior to work by a State of Michigan licensed Asbestos Abatement Contractor.
 Furthermore, abatement activities must be conducted in compliance with all applicable regulations, standards and generally accepted environmental and safety practices.